ericsix-splunk/Splunk_Essentials_For_Telco/README.txt

 # Splunk Essentials for Telco v1.0
 # Release Notes

 Welcome to the Splunk Essentials for Telco App!
-This app is a showcase of Telco and CSP centric use cases!
+This app is a showcase of Telco and CSP-centric use cases!

 ### System Requirements
 Supported on Linux, Mac OSX, but should run on other platforms